 How much is a uniform claim worth?

-The minimum you can claim back is £60 per tax year rising up to £720 depending on what industry you work in.
+The minimum rebate is £60 per tax year, rising up to £720 depending on what industry you work in.
 Use our Free Uniform Tax Calculator to see what your claim could be worth.

 No. You can make a claim for the last four tax years – even if you’ve changed employer in that time.